jj82931/ait-support-de/README.md

 ________________________________________
 # 2. Problem Statement
 In a continuously operating warehouse, IT friction translates directly to business loss.
- •	Cost of Downtime: When critical hardware (scanners, label printers) fails, operations stop until IT arrives. o	Context: According to ITIC (2024), 90% of enterprises report that a single hour of downtime costs over $300,000, highlighting the financial criticality of rapid resolution [1].
+- Cost of Downtime: When critical hardware (scanners, label printers) fails, operations stop until IT arrives.
+- Context: According to ITIC (2024), 90% of enterprises report that a single hour of downtime costs over $300,000, highlighting the financial criticality of rapid resolution [1].
- •	Inefficient Resource Allocation: Skilled IT staff are often bogged down by repetitive, low-value requests. o	Context: Gartner research indicates that up to 40% of all help desk calls are related to password resets and account lockouts [2].
+- Inefficient Resource Allocation: Skilled IT staff are often bogged down by repetitive, low-value requests.
+- Context: Gartner research indicates that up to 40% of all help desk calls are related to password resets and account lockouts [2].
 Furthermore, Forrester estimates the labor cost for a single password reset incident at approximately $70 [3].
- •	Shift Handover Risks: Critical information is often lost between shifts, leading to recurring issues. o	Context: Studies show that 80% of serious operational errors involve miscommunication during shift handovers [4].
+- Shift Handover Risks: Critical information is often lost between shifts, leading to recurring issues.
+- Context: Studies show that 80% of serious operational errors involve miscommunication during shift handovers [4].
- •	Information Retrieval Waste: Workers spend excessive time searching for SOPs or manuals. o	Context: A recent Atlassian report reveals that Australian knowledge workers spend nearly 23.5% (approx. 10 hours) of their work week just searching for information [5].
+- Information Retrieval Waste: Workers spend excessive time searching for SOPs or manuals.
+- Context: A recent Atlassian report reveals that Australian knowledge workers spend nearly 23.5% (approx. 10 hours) of their work week just searching for information [5].
 ________________________________________
 # 3. Technical Architecture
 Built on a Modern Data Stack to ensure reliability, auditability, and scalability.
-•	Frontend: Streamlit with a custom 'Dockyard Console' theme, optimized for high visibility and ease of use in warehouse environments (gloved operation friendly).
+- Frontend: Streamlit with a custom 'Dockyard Console' theme, optimized for high visibility and ease of use in warehouse environments (gloved operation friendly).
-•	Backend: Supabase (PostgreSQL) for relational management of logs, tickets, replacement history, and user roles.
+- Backend: Supabase (PostgreSQL) for relational management of logs, tickets, replacement history, and user roles.
-•	AI Engine: Google Gemini (via LangChain) coupled with FAISS for Vector Search.
+- AI Engine: Google Gemini (via LangChain) coupled with FAISS for Vector Search.
 This RAG (Retrieval-Augmented Generation) architecture ensures responses are grounded strictly in internal SOPs, eliminating hallucinations.
-•	Security: Role-Based Access Control (RBAC) separates 'User' and 'Admin' privileges to prevent unauthorized actions.
+- Security: Role-Based Access Control (RBAC) separates 'User' and 'Admin' privileges to prevent unauthorized actions.
 ________________________________________
 # 4. Core Features & Workflows
 1) Identity Gate & Security